 7. Sends copy of area council minutes to state president, state president-elect, and president of the council of chapter presidents, if applicable. (secretary/treasurer of area council)

-8. Collects an agreed upon fee from member chapters to be sent to area council treasurer to defray council expenses, if applicable.
+8. May collects a fee from member chapters, if a fee is agreed upon, to be sent to area council treasurer to defray council expenses, if applicable.

 9. Provides for chapter sales at Founders’ Day celebrations.